The Deceiver (novel)

 The Deceiver is a novel by English writer Frederick Forsyth, about a retiring agent of the British SIS named Sam McCready.
 He is the head of Deception, Disinformation and Psychological Operations, and his maverick but brilliant successes have led to his nickname "The Deceiver."
 The stories had previously been filmed as Frederick Forsyth Presents, a miniseries for British television, in 1989 and 1990, with McCready played by Alan Howard.
-The book followed in 1991.
+The outlines were conceived by Forsyth, with the majority of the scenarios and scripts done first by screenwriter Murray Smith for filming.
+He and Forsyth split the profits on the television series.
+The book followed in 1991 with Forsyth doing the majority of the work, with profits split under the same arrangement.
 It appeared in The New York Timess list of the best-selling books for eight weeks, and its peak was #6.

 Plot

 Prologue

 It is discreetly explained to the Chief of British Intelligence that, in the new atmosphere of détente, and the warming of relations with the Soviet Union, that the SIS's role will have to be redefined, and some of its more aggressive agents will have to be taught a lesson.
 The Chief is ordered to make an example of a maverick officer, and Sam McCready is suggested.

 McCready's deputy is unwilling to let his mentor retire without a fight, and insists on a hearing, during which four of McCready's most celebrated cases are recalled.